gustafbjurstam/ICANN-EPS/README.md

-# EPS-ICANN: Data-driven constitutive modelling of EPS foams
+# iCANN-EPS: Data-driven constitutive modelling of EPS foams

 This repository contains the code and data associated with the MSc thesis
 **“Data-driven Constitutive Modelling of Expanded Polystyrene Foams”** (KTH Royal Institute of Technology, 2025).